Table-Side/Restaurant/readme.md

             "createdAt": "2024-04-21T02:22:08.960Z",
             "updatedAt": "2024-04-21T02:23:41.551Z",
             "name": "Wates House",
-            "description": "Wates House student bar and restaurant offers a great menu, a coffee and milkshake counter and a full bar with a fabulous range of cocktails including a great non-alcoholic selection, draught beer, cider and a range of bottled beers."
+            "description": "Wates House student bar and restaurant offers a great menu, a coffee and milkshake counter and a full bar with a fabulous range of cocktails including a great non-alcoholic selection, draught beer, cider and a range of bottled beers.", "menus": []
         }
     }
     ```